richarvey/techshift-modernise/content/page/lab2.md

       Name: !Sub "TSAGallery-DataBucket"
 ```

 __Note:__ Why do we export the bucket name, but use parameters for the KeyName and SSHLocation?
 We want to be able to use the same CloudFormation templates for both production and non-production stacks so we ensure the infrastructure is consistent.
 As the data location would be shared, we can just export the value and import as needed.
-Non-production stacks should have a seperate key as developers may use thier own keys, and the SSH location could be a more relaxed range of IPs.
+Non-production stacks should have a seperate key as developers may use their own keys, and the SSH location could be a more relaxed range of IPs.

 Save that file as <b>bootstrap.yaml</b>.
 The full file can be found at the bottom of this document.